Here’s what to expect after your car is declared a total loss.

 As soon as you receive information that your vehicle may be a total loss, you should start the search for your replacement vehicle.
 Although you may have to wait for the settlement to actually purchase a replacement vehicle, the search might be extensive and take some time to locate that perfect vehicle you would like to buy.
 Typically, if you have rental coverage, an insurance company will limit the amount of time they will cover for the rental vehicle when your vehicle is a total loss, so the quicker you start the process of replacing your vehicle the better off you will be.
 It may help to secure your financing options with your local bank once you know you will need to replace your vehicle to help expedite this process.

 Getting Your Settlement

-In New York State you should have possession of your title and if applicable the lien release.
+In New York State, you should have possession of your title and, if applicable the lien release.
 Locate these immediately when you are notified the vehicle is a total loss.
 Your insurance company will need these documents to issue the settlement to the owner if the vehicle is free of any liens.
 If you are financing or leasing your car, the settlement will go to your leasing or financing company.
 Keep in mind that the settlement might be for more or less than what you owe on your car.
 If it’s more, you will receive the difference.
 If it’s less, you will have to pay the remaining amount unless you have GAP insurance.
-Some insurance company’s offer it or you may have purchased it through the dealer when you bought your vehicle.
+Some insurance companies offer it, or you may have purchased it through the dealer when you bought your vehicle.

 This is what you should expect after your car is declared a total loss.
 Do you have more questions regarding your auto insurance?
 Then contact the insurance experts at Scautub Agency in Scotia, New York.
 Our team is ready to assist you with all your coverage needs.